MrStark-XD/Edu-Mail-Generator/README.md

 # Edu-Mail-Generator
 Generate Free Edu Mail(s) within minutes

+## Update v0.1.0 ##
+- Incapsula/VPN detected bypassed (No more VPN/Proxy Error) :)

+- Added Undetectable Chrome to easily verify recaptcha(No more boring and long verification), just install chrome/chromium on your machine and select chrome_undetected in setup.py and run the bot :)

 Currently this bot can create 20 Different Clg edu mails.

 ## Only For Educational Purpose ##